About The Highest Deep

 What initially made me chuckle — the highest deep — has resonated more and more the longer I am a parent.
 Parenting has brought me the most joyful moments of my life so far and also brought me the deepest, cutting pain.
 Like writer Elizabeth Stone so eloquently put it, having a child is like allowing your heart to walk around outside of your body.

-Why a blog?
+Why a blog in addition to the official publications?
 I’ve found I have things to say that often speak to a certain moment in time, and sharing it immediately has been the most helpful to friends or strangers going through something similar.
 These pieces are “somewhat” polished, perhaps always a work in progress.
 Some of these blogs were originally published on Medium, but I have moved them here.
 More will be transferred soon.

 I have two living children, a son and a daughter, and I have a son I lost at birth.
 My living children are not perfect, nor do I expect them or anyone else to be.
 Some of what I share in my blog is funny (hopefully).
 Some is heartfelt.